LUNGevity Awards for Translational Research

 The 2017 Career Development Award Request for Application is now available; more information is available here.

 Early Detection and Interception Award

-LUNGevity Foundation will collaborate with Stand up to Cancer and the American Lung Association (via LUNG FORCE) on a new initiative, the SU2C-LUNGevity-American Lung Association Lung Cancer Interception Dream Team.
+LUNGevity Foundation is collaborating with Stand up to Cancer and the American Lung Association (via LUNG FORCE) on a new initiative, the SU2C-LUNGevity-American Lung Association Lung Cancer Interception Dream Team.
 The Thomas G. Labrecque Foundation is also investing in this collaboration.
-Delving into the newly emerging field of lung cancer interception, the team will embark on a 4-year research project to investigate early molecular or other changes that lead to cancer development.
+Delving into the newly emerging field of lung cancer interception, the team is embarking on a 4-year research project to investigate early molecular or other changes that lead to cancer development.
 Early detection and interception are key elements for determining effective treatment options for patients and preventing the spread of cancer to other parts of the body, ultimately resulting in increased survival.
-In the coming months, SU2C, with support from its Scientific Partner, the American Association for Cancer Research, will issue a Call for Ideas, seeking interdisiciplinary and multi-institution teams of researchers to offer innovative approaches to cancer interception for lung cancer with the greatest promise for patient benefits faster.
-LUNGevity Foundation and the American Lung Association LUNG FORCE inititiave will participate with SU2C in the evaluation and SU2C-LUNGevity-American Lung Association Lung Cancer Interception Dream Team selection.
-Information on the Call for Ideas will be posted here when available.